The Blizzard of '78

 20

-9 Peterborough Street looking west
+9 Peterborough Street (where I had just lived) looking West

-12 looking west on Boylston Street where it intersects with Park Drive
+12 Looking West on Boylston Street where it intersects with Park Drive

 17 Mass.
 Ave. in Central Square, Cambridge, looking towards Boston